TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 2. google stuff (waiting on district for access)
 3. create library to access routes for testing software and frontend.
 3. make testing software using library
 4. add extra checks for db errors.
-(Update: most of these are done but I still want some kind of check that the SQL statements actually worked.)
-5. auto reclaim at night for owner spots.
+Add SELECT after modification statement to check that changes worked.
 6. scheduling

 ### Other Potential Ideas